beamer-bridge/beamer/docs/source/whitepaper.rst

 When called, the fill manager contract on rollup B checks that no fills exists for the corresponding request ID and fill ID.
 It then submits a proof to the outbox of rollup B indicating that the fill ID is invalid for the given request ID, i.e. that the request ID cannot be mapped to the fill ID.
+In order to prevent a specific race condition where a non-fill proof is generated in the same block as the fill transactions, the current block's fill ID cannot be invalidated.

 Similarly to the filled L1 resolution case, Bob can then trigger a call on L1 to forward this message to rollup A. This message will store a flag in the request manager stating that the fill ID is invalid for the given request.
 This